What to Wear for Studio Family Photos: 2025 Guide

 Where to Start:

-When I am selecting outfits for my own family, I always start with one outfit!
+When I’m selecting outfits for my own family, I always start with one outfit.
 Maybe my daughter has a really cute pinafore I just have to have in photos, or I know my son will only wear clothes that feel a certain way.
-Figure out one person’s outfit that you really like and then build everyone else’s outfits from that first one.
-By starting this way, it can make the process of choosing clothes so much easier!
+Figure out one person’s outfit that you really love, and then build everyone else’s clothes from that first one.
+Starting this way makes the whole process of choosing outfits so much easier!

 What to Wear Tips for Mom:

-Accentuate the good.
-Cover the not so good.
-Unfortunately, most of us are a little unsure about some aspects of our bodies.
+Let’s be honest—most of us feel unsure about some parts of our bodies.
 I prefer to cover my own arms with billowy sleeves or a jacket.

 Clothing Tips for Dad:

 Keep it Simple.
-Most men I know prefer a casual easy outfit.
-This means a henley or a button up collared shirt paired with crisp jeans or some chinos.
+Most men I know prefer a casual, easy outfit.
+That means a Henley or a button-up collared shirt paired with crisp jeans or chinos.
 Easy peasy!

 Outfit Choices for Kids:

-Make sure they are comfortable: Number one rule for a happy photo session is kids that are comfortable in their clothes.
-If a sweater is itchy or pants that are tight, it is not going to go well from the beginning.
-Try outfits on at home before coming to the studio, make sure everyone is content on how their clothes feel!
+Number one rule for a happy photo session: kids who are comfortable in their clothes.
+If a sweater is itchy or pants are too tight, things will go downhill fast.
+Try outfits on at home before coming to the studio to make sure everyone’s happy with how their clothes feel!

-Easy Clothes.
-If a strap or a bow or whatever keeps sliding down or coming untied and we have to fuss with it the whole session, your child is going to become pretty frustrated with it (as well as you and me)!
+If a strap, bow, or whatever keeps sliding down or coming untied—and we have to fuss with it the whole session—your child’s going to get frustrated (and honestly, so will we).

-Cover those bums.
-If you are bringing your little girl in a cute dress, be sure to get matching bloomers or a diaper cover.
-There is nothing worse that having an absolutely adorable photograph ruined by a peak of a diaper or underwear showing from underneath a dress.
-It’s an easy fix…you can find just what you need on amazon!
+If your little girl is wearing a cute dress, make sure to grab matching bloomers or a diaper cover.
+There’s nothing worse than an adorable photo ruined by a peek of diaper or underwear.
+It’s an easy fix—you can find exactly what you need on Amazon!

 Should we Wear Shoes?

-I’ll be honest, I still haven’t decided if I like when families wear shoes or not.
+I’ll be honest—I still haven’t decided if I like when families wear shoes or not.
 I’m going to leave this one up to you!
-I have had families with lots of younger kids kick their shoes off so we can see their cute little piggies.
-However, if you have a family with older children, leaving yours shoes on might be the way to go!
+I’ve had families with lots of younger kids kick their shoes off so we can see their cute little piggies.
+However, if you have a family with older children, leaving your shoes on might be the way to go!

-If you decide to keep your shoes on, be sure they are clean and free of scuffs and excessive wear and tear.
+If you decide to keep your shoes on, be sure they’re clean and free of scuffs or excessive wear and tear.

 Need More Help?